-Performance for the group’s RONA-based short-term incentive scheme is measured at the group, business unit and team level against agreed targets.
+Performance for the group’s RONA-based STI scheme is measured at the group, business unit and team level against agreed targets.
 Although the scheme rewards team performance, individual performance as measured through the group’s annual performance appraisal process may limit the value of the payment should an employee not meet individual performance targets.

 Performance exceeding the targeted performance may result in the payment of a higher incentive, provided this is funded by an increase in the operating profit.
 Incentives for management and staff are capped at two times the value of an on-target bonus.